ydb-platform/ydb/ydb/docs/en/core/dev/example-app/python/index.md

 {% endlist %}

-The above code snippet outputs text to the console:
+The code snippet above outputs the following text to the console:

 ```bash
 > select_prepared_transaction: